romimo-93/project-2/README.md

 #### link https://www.kaggle.com/prathamsharma123/aviation-accidents-and-incidents-ntsb-faa-waas
 Possible Calendar View
 ### Questions to consider for proposal
 1. Who is out audience?
+* General Public
-General Public, Travelers, FAA, DSB, Specific Airlines.
+* Travelers, FAA, DSB,
+* Specific Airlines.
 2. Which decision is going to be made and when?
-General public/travelers before they go on a flight.
-FAA, DSB, Airlines while determining regulations and flight paths.
+* General public/travelers before they go on a flight.
+* FAA, DSB, Airlines while determining regulations and flight paths.
 3. Why is it important?
+* Could save lives
+* Be more informed.
-Could save lives, be more informed.
-Viewing trends that can minimize crashes in the future.
+* Viewing trends that can minimize crashes in the future.
 4. What actions can be taken?
+* Avoid specific airlines
-Avoid specific airlines.
-Training for pilots based on times of the year wrecks occur most?
+* Training for pilots based on times of the year wrecks occur most.
 ---
 ### Requirements:
 1. Database: MongoDB or SQL --> https://cloud.google.com/sql/docs --> Jenny/Andrew